Skip to main content

 "Don't worry, we already fed them."
 Lata insisted.

 "So what happened?"
-Ajabdeh asked, sitting down in the office room of the NGO.
+Ajabdeh asked, sitting down in the office of the NGO.
 She was just a volunteer here when she was eighteen, now, she is everyone's favourite and the employees' emergency call.
 The names of the NGO trustees hung on the board.
-Fifteen years back it was her father, now it was Khan Uncle who introduced her to this world.
+Fifteen years back, it was her father; now it was Khan Uncle who introduced her to this world.

 "I rescued them from the streets this morning.
-They are from an orphanage."
-Lata spoke, " They had escaped at night as per their alibi and were looking for a safe place, and I am so glad they ran into me at the Joggers' park."
+They are from an orphanage near Bishangarh."
+Lata spoke, " They had escaped at night as per their alibi and were looking for a safe place, and I am so glad they ran into me while I was on highway patrol."

 "But why did they escape, Lata?"
 Ajabdeh frowned.

-"Well from whatever they were saying..."
-She took out a file, and opened it "They were part of something bad."
+"Well, from whatever they were saying..."
+She opened the file in her hand, "They were part of something bad."

 "How bad?"
 Ajabdeh looked worried.